JuliaPy/PyCall.jl/README.md

   convert the `PyPtr` return values to `PythonObject` objects in order to have their Python reference counts decremented when the object is garbage collected in Julia.  i.e. `PythonObject(ccall(func, PyPtr, ...))`.
-  **Important**: for Python routines that return a borrowed reference you should instead do `pyincref(PyObject(...))` to obtain a new reference.
+  **Important**: for Python routines that return a borrowed reference, you should instead do `pyincref(PyObject(...))` to obtain a new reference.